apache/flink/docs/content.zh/docs/deployment/elastic_scaling.md

 ## Reactive Mode

 {{< hint danger >}}
-Reactive mode is a MVP ("minimum viable product") feature.
+Reactive mode is an MVP ("minimum viable product") feature.
 The Flink community is actively looking for feedback by users through our mailing lists.
 Please check the limitations listed on this page.
 {{< /hint >}}

 Reactive Mode configures a job so that it always uses all resources available in the cluster.
 Adding a TaskManager will scale up your job, removing resources will scale it down.
 Flink will manage the parallelism of the job, always setting it to the highest possible values.